-My doctoral students work broadly in the cultural study of religion, and I am particularly interested in projects exploring moral meanings in social life.
-I am the lead supervisor for an AHRC Collaborative Doctoral Award project exploring women's experiences of living and working in Magdalene Laundries in post-independence Ireland and have previously supervised two other AHRC CDA projects to completion.
-Current and recent topics for my PhD students include the study of conservative Evangelical subjectivities, ordinary ethics in the context of student activism at British universities in relation to Palestine-Israel, visitor engagement with religious objects at the British Museum, the meanings and uses of 'natural birth', the role of PR in the construction of media narratives about Islam and the transmission of Catholicism in a secondary school.
-Current and former students have won AHRC awards on student-led funding streams and have gone on to post-doctoral posts and fellowships.
+My doctoral students work broadly in the cultural study of religion.
+A number of them have received AHRC doctoral studentships for their projects including three through the old Collaborative Doctoral Award scheme.
+Current and recent projects include the formation of women’s subjectivities in Magdalene Laundries in post-independence Ireland, contemporary conservative Evangelical subjectivities in London, ordinary ethics in the context of student activism at British universities in relation to Palestine-Israel, visitor engagement with religious objects at the British Museum, the meanings and uses of 'natural birth', the role of PR in the construction of media narratives about Islam and the transmission of Catholicism in a secondary school.back to top

 Also view these in the Kent Academic Repository